How can you increase your impact with Global Health Action? If you publish with us:

 About the Journal

-Global Health Action is an international peer-reviewed Open Access journal affiliated with the Umeå Centre for Global Health Research (UCGHR) at Umeå University, Sweden.
-The UCGHR is the research arm of the Unit of Epidemiology and Global Health, which also hosts the Umeå International School of Public Health, the Swedish Research School for Global Health, and the WHO Collaborating Centre for Verbal Autopsy.
+Global Health Action is an international peer-reviewed Open Access journal affiliated with the Unit of Epidemiology and Global Health, Department of Public Health and Clinical Medicine at Umeå University, Sweden.
+The Unit hosts the Umeå International School of Public Health and the Umeå Centre for Global Health Research.

 Vision: Our vision is to be a leading journal in the global health field, narrowing health information gaps and contributing to the implementation of policies and actions that lead to improved global health.

 Aim: The widening gap between the winners and losers of globalisation presents major public health challenges.
-To meet these challenges it is crucial to generate new knowledge and evidence in the field and in settings where the evidence is lacking, as well as to bridge the gaps between existing knowledge and implementation of relevant findings.
-Thus the aim of Global Health Action is to contribute to fuelling a more concrete, hands-on approach to addressing global health challenges.
-Manuscripts suggesting strategies for practical interventions where none already exist are specifically welcomed.
-Further, the journal encourages articles from low- and middle-income countries, while also welcoming South-South and South-North collaborations.
+To meet these challenges, it is crucial to generate new knowledge and evidence in the field and in settings where the evidence is lacking, as well as to bridge the gaps between existing knowledge and implementation of relevant findings.
+Thus, the aim of Global Health Action is to contribute to fuelling a more concrete, hands-on approach to addressing global health challenges.
+Manuscripts suggesting strategies for practical interventions and research implementations where none already exist are specifically welcomed.
+Further, the journal encourages articles from low- and middle-income countries, while also welcoming articles originated from South-South and South-North collaborations.
 All articles are expected to address a global agenda and include a strong implementation or policy component.

 Scope: Global Health Action publishes Original Research articles, Review articles, Short Communications and Current Debate articles.
 Special niches within Global Health Action include articles on Capacity Building, Study Designs and a Methods Forum, as well as PhD reviews with invited commentaries.
 These are described in our Authors’ Guidelines.
+All articles, except editorial and invited commentaries, follow a stringent process of external peer-review.
 If manuscripts are received that are not up to the standard required for publication in the Journal, but relate to research that has publication potential, the author(s) may be offered mentorship from a senior academic who will work collaboratively to improve the manuscript.
 In such cases the mentor will be named in the published article as a Contributing Editor.

 - Chief Editor: Nawi Ng, Epidemiology and Global Health, Umeå University, Sweden